How to Build an Emergency Fund in India: The Ultimate Step-by-Step Guide

 Avoid: Never put your emergency fund in the stock market, crypto, or long-term FDs with heavy premature withdrawal penalties.
 You cannot wait for the market to recover when you have a medical emergency.

-3. How to Build it (Even on a Low Salary)#
+3. How to Build It (Step-by-Step)#

 1. The 'Mini' Fund: Aim for ₹50,000 first.
 This covers most small emergencies (phone repair, minor car issues).

-2. Automate: Set an auto-transfer to your emergency account on your salary day.
+3. Automate: Set an auto-transfer to your emergency account on your salary day.

-3. Use Windfalls: Put your tax refunds, annual bonuses, or any unexpected gifts directly into this fund.
+4. Use Windfalls: Put your tax refunds, annual bonuses, or any unexpected gifts directly into this fund.

-4. Reduce Lifestyle Creep: Before upgrading your lifestyle after a raise, finish your emergency fund first.
+5. Reduce Lifestyle Creep: Before upgrading your lifestyle after a raise, finish your emergency fund first.

 4. When to Use It?#